cogini/mix-deploy-example/README.md

 `bin/deploy-copy-files` copies `bin/environment` to
 `/etc/mix-deploy-example/environment`.
-`systemd` loads it on startup, setting OS environment vars.
+`systemd` then loads it on startup, setting OS environment vars.

-Configure `config/prod.exs` to use `System.get_env/1` to read config from the environment:
+Configure `config/prod.exs` to use `System.get_env/1` to read config from the these environment vars:

 ```elixir
 config :mix_deploy_example, MixDeployExampleWeb.Endpoint,